FeiLiuEM/PageRank-weight-drug/README.md

 The data has two layers: 1.
 The docking data of proteins and drugs listed in `/data/DATA.csv`.
 2. The expression of proteins by bioinformatics analysis.
 In this research, we use experiment of hypothermia.

 ## Protocol

-1. Rank all the data of docking scores by protein expression.
+1. Get all docking ranks of target proteins.

+2. At different time spot, compressive rank of all drugs of the expreiment.

+3. Get rank of drug combination at different time spot of the experiment.